gayanvirajith/BlueVrSiteProfile/README.md

-# Blue-VR corporate site profile
+# Blue-VR ProcessWire site profile

 Blue-VR is a ProcessWire site profile based on Bootstrap 3.1